How do you react when your sweet innocent child says a bad word for the first time?

 If you’re like me and don’t curse, then your child saying a bad word will probably come as a shock to you.

-This is something that can and probably will happen to all parents on this journey of raising kids to be respectful adults.
+This is something that can and probably will happen to all parents on this journey of raising respectful kids.
 Once the naughty word has been spoken you can’t turn back time, you have to deal with it.

 I’m sure you don’t want your little ones newly learned curse word to become part of their daily vocabulary.
 It probably wouldn’t go over very well if they repeated this word to their teachers, grandparents, neighbors, or at church.